 The rope snapped and I knew I was gone.
 The “rope” having been made to withstand both zero degrees Kelvin and six hundred degrees Fahrenheit, snapped just after attempting to yank my body back to the ship.
 Luckily, the suit took most of the force or I’m pretty sure my back would have broken.
 I guess that’s the good and the bad of it.
 My suit worked perfectly, keeping me safe, while the rope worked against it and lost, leaving me to float listlessly twenty miles off the dark side of Mercury.
 The suit worked too well.
 It kept me safe but at the cost of my life.
 Ironic.

 I reached for the seal on my right glove.
 Perhaps I’d get more time if I unsealed there instead of taking off my helmet.
 Logically it’s sound, but we are in unexplored waters.
-I gripped the release when I looked up at the sun through the soon to be useless shade protecting my eyes.
-Suddenly, I’m reminded of a poem I’d read long ago.
+I gripped the release and looked up at the sun through the soon-to-be-useless shade protecting my eyes.
+Suddenly, I was reminded of a poem I’d read long ago.